AI Greenhouse Lessons Learned

 Operational Playbook

-These are the launch-facing operating rules Iris, the AI planner should read first.
+These are the operating rules the AI planning agent should read first.
 They are curated from validated lessons; machine extraction details are intentionally pushed into audit tables.

 Heat With Gas; Let Thermal Mass Work